nedrysoft/pingnoo/README.md

 - **Windows**

+  ***Installer***

-  The application is supplied as an installer executable, download and run the installer to install the application; this will create a shortcut which will launch the software.
+  Download the installer executable and run to install the application.
+This will create a shortcut which is used launch the software.

+  ***Portable Edition***

+  The portable edition is supplied as a zip file which can be unzipped onto a memory stick, the application can be launched directly from the memory stick without the need to install the software.

 - **Mac OS**